kubernetes-sigs/aws-fsx-csi-driver/docs/README.md

 Currently only static provisioning is supported.
 With static provisioning, a FSx for lustre file system should be created manually, then it could be mounted inside container as a persistence volume (PV) using AWS FSx for Lustre CSI Driver.

 ## Examples
-This example shows how to make a FSx for Lustre filesystem availble inside container for the application to consume.
+This example shows how to make a FSx for Lustre filesystem mounted inside container.
 Before this, get yourself familiar with how to setup kubernetes on AWS and [create FSx for Lustre filesystem](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started.html#getting-started-step1).
 And when creating FSx for Lustre file system, make sure it is created inside the same VPC as kuberentes cluster or it is accessible through VPC peering.

-Once kubernetes cluster and FSx for lustre file system is created, create secret manifest file using [secret.yaml](../deploy/kubernetes/secret.yaml).
+Once kubernetes cluster and FSx for lustre file system is created, modify secret manifest file using [secret.yaml](../deploy/kubernetes/secret.yaml).

 Then create the secret object:
 ```